MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 - ensure planning certainty and
 - isolate knowledge so the user can't break anything and we can ensure the stability of the system.

-As I said, this is the logical consequence from an old understanding of how organizations work.
+This is the logical consequence from an old understanding of how organizations work.
 The concept of control, predictability and hierarchies are the main drivers for this mindset, yet these concepts no longer meet the needs of modern organizations; accordingly, as the demands on modern organizations change, so must the demands on a modern governance concept.
 As explained in detail in the article [Why Microsoft 365 adoption projects fail](https://docs.microsoft.com/microsoft-365/community/why-m365-adoption-projects-fail), it is necessary to abolish old mental models and replace them with new ones so that the benefits of Microsoft 365 and Power Platform can be leveraged by the organization.

-Before I make a clear comparison of old and new mental models, I want to give a little insight into why old thinking cannot solve new problems (or also: why we have to adapt our thinking)
+Because old thinking cannot solve new problems (or also: why we have to adapt our thinking).

-The acronym VUCA describes the environment in which modern organizations operate: These environments are volatile, uncertain, complex and ambiguous
+The acronym VUCA describes the environments in which modern organizations operate and illustrates why we need to adapt our ways of thinking: These environments are volatile, uncertain, complex and ambiguous.

 **_NOTE:_**<br>
 **Volatility:** The world is changing faster than ever before, BUT the world will never change as slowly as it is right now.
 In other words, the pace of change will continue to increase.
 New challenges, competitors, and different unpredictable factors are something we have to deal with.
 That means that long term planning and the reliability of this planning won't be sufficient for modern organizations.